EDEN: Communication-Efficient and Robust Distributed Mean Estimation for Federated Learning

-\section{Preliminaries}
+\subsection{Preliminaries}

-We assume that each client has access to randomness that is shared with the PS.
-This assumption is standard (e.g., is used in~\cite{vargaftik2021drive,pmlr-v70-suresh17a,ben2020send}) and can be implemented by having a shared seed (e.g., the combination of client ID and epoch number) for a pseudo-random number generator.
-For example, a client can generate a random rotation matrix that is also available to the PS as they use the same random bits.
+We assume that each sender has access to randomness that is shared with the central receiver.
+This assumption is standard (e.g.,~\citet{pmlr-v70-suresh17a,ben2020send,vargaftik2021drive}) and can be implemented by having a shared seed for a PseudoRandom Number Generator (PRNG).
+Importantly, each sender uses a different seed and thus its shared \mbox{randomness is independent of that of other senders.}